Animal Husbandry Career Guide

 Animals have to be the same Species in order to be bred, so select the appropriate Female and Male to continue.

 Your animals always produce 1 offspring with a Domestication level averaged from the two parents' levels.
 Female animals cannot be bred again until they reach the end of their Breeding Cooldown.
+Keep in mind that Sterile pets cannot be bred.
+Limited Species tend to have a set number of Breeding Charges or a limited breeding window before they become Sterile.
+Some Species are introduced as completely Sterile.

 Common Species from all Villages have a 5 day cooldown.